breki/demeton/pomodoro-Demeton.md

+﻿- implement parameter builders
+- implement support for optional arguments
+    - indicate whether it is mandatory in the usage
+    - indicate whether it is mandatory in the parameter description
+    - add support for parsing

-﻿- do we also add examples for the whole command?
+- do we also add examples for the whole command?

 ## Sun 20.10.
+- Command line usage now indicates when an argument is optional.
+- Added `IsMandatory` property to `CommandArg`.
 - Implemented `HelpCommand.commandDescription` function.

 ## Sat 19.10.